centerforbiophotonics/SEISMIC-equity-measures/README.md

     -   [ ] Chunk 5 (Line 67): Select majors of interest - type the name of the majors you would want to focus on in your report *exactly* as it is entered in your dataset in `majors_of_interest`

     -   [ ] Chunk 6 (Line 74): Define sample size cutoffs for excluding groups - define the minimum sample size a specific demographic group (`cutoff_general`) or demographic group within an individual course offering (for plots that show over time; `cutoff_sections`) must meet to be included in plots.

+    -   [ ] Text on Line 1300: If you have a feedback form for your stakeholders/report viewers, you can edit the text here to add a link to your institutional feedback form (if desired).
+Otherwise, you can delete the "Feedback" section from the text.

     -   [ ] Save the document locally and then press "Knit" to generate .html.
 The .html report can be shared with your stakeholders/users via a private Box or Google Drive folder.
 Instruct your users to open the .html using a web browser like Chrome or Safari for best results.